anitab-org/portal/docs/develop/api_for_vms.rst

 .. image:: ../_static/GET_request.png
    :align: center

-In case of a ``POST`` request, a list containing the details of all meetups greater than or equal to the posted date will be returned :
+In case of a ``POST`` request,a list containing the details of all meetups occurring after the date value sent in the request object will be returned :

 .. image:: ../_static/POST_request.png
    :align: center